On the Mattila-Sj\"olin distance theorem for product sets: Introduction

 In 1986, Falconer \cite{falconer} proved that if $\dim_H(E)>\frac{d+1}{2}$, then $\mathcal{L}^1(\Delta(E))>0$.
 For $d=2$, the best current result is due to Guth, Iosevich, Ou, and Wang \cite{guth}, more precisely, they showed that the condition $\dim_H(E)>\frac{5}{4}$ would be enough.
 This result has been recently extended to all even dimensions $d\ge 4$ by Du, Iosevich, Ou, Wang, and Zhang \cite{du}.
 In odd dimensions, the current thresholds are $\frac{3}{2}+\frac{3}{10}$ for $d=3$ by Du, Guth, Ou, Wang, Wilson, and Zhang \cite{Du1}, and $\frac{d}{2}+\frac{d}{4d-2}$ for $d\ge 5$ by Du and Zhang \cite{Du2}.

 In another direction, Mattila and Sj\"{o}lin \cite{MS} proved a stronger result, namely, if $\dim_H(E)>\frac{d+1}{2}$, then the distance set not only has positive Lebesgue measure, but also contains an interval.
 This was done by showing that the distance measure has a continuous density.
 To the best of our knowledge, it is not known in the literature if the threshold $\frac{d+1}{2}$ is the best possible in order for $\Delta(E)$ to have non-empty interior even for product sets.
-In this paper, we make the first step in this direction.
+In this paper, we focus on the case when the set $E$ has Cartesian product structures.
 More precisely, let $E=A \times A \cdots \times A= A^d \subset \mathbb R^d$ for a compact set $A\subset \mathbb{R}$, it follows from Mattila and Sj\"{o}lin's theorem that if $\dim_H(A)>\frac{d+1}{2d}$, then $\Delta(A^d)$ has non-empty interior.
 We denote by $Int(\Delta(A^d))$ the set of the interior points of the distance set $\Delta(A^d).$ In the following theorems, we prove that the bound $\frac{d+1}{2d}$ can be improved whenever $d\ge 5.$

 First, for $d\ge 10,$ we give an improvement of the threshold $\frac{d+1}{2d}.$ More precisely, we obtain the following. \begin{theorem} Let $A\subset \mathbb{R}$ be compact and $d\ge 10.$ Suppose that $\dim_H(A)>\frac{d-2}{2(d-4)}-\frac{40}{57(d-4)}=\frac{d+1}{2d}-\frac{23d-228}{114d(d-4)}$, then $Int(\Delta(A^d))\ne \emptyset$. \end{theorem}